Assessing the Heterogeneous Impact of Economy-Wide Shocks: A Machine Learning Approach Applied to Colombian Firms: Introduction

 By interpreting exporters' dynamics as a complex learning process,\footnote{Firms have heterogeneous and incomplete information about the trade opportunities.
 This is true both on the exporting and the importing side of firm activities.
 For example, in \cite{albornoz2012sequential} and \cite{eslava2015search} exporting firms are uncertain and learn about the appeal of their products and, more in general, about the profitability of exporting their products on the international markets.
-By searching for clients and observing their realized profitability, firms update their beliefs about their capabilities in international markets.} this paper's first contribution is exploring and comparing the effectiveness of different Machine Learning (ML) techniques in predicting firms' trade status in two different scenarios, a COVID-19 and a non-COVID-19 setting.
-ML techniques have been successfully applied to predict firm performances and help companies (and public agencies) in their decision-making in complex environments.
-The accumulated literature shows that ML techniques' ability to classify companies is high and reliable in such high-dimensional contexts \citep{bargagli2020supervised}.
-Up to what we know, this is the first time that ML techniques are used to predict firm-level international trade performance.
+By searching for clients and observing their realized profitability, firms update their beliefs about their capabilities in international markets.} this paper's first contribution is exploring and comparing the effectiveness of different ML techniques in predicting firms' trade status in two different scenarios, a COVID-19 and a non-COVID-19 setting.
+ML techniques have been successfully applied to predict firm performances in high-dimensional contexts \citep{bargagli2020supervised} in which the number of potentially relevant explanatory variables is very high.
+Our paper fits into a nascent literature that is applying ML techniques to study international trade patterns \citep{breinlich2022machine} and, up to what we know, in our study for the first time ML techniques are used to investigate firm-level international trade performance.
+Estimating more accurately the likelihood of a firm's success in exporting could be useful to increase the effectiveness of export promotion agencies \citep{van2015impact} by helping them target their activities.
+However, the effectiveness of ML in improving the prediction of a firm's success cannot be taken for granted, especially for developing countries, as shown by \cite{mckenzie2019predicting}.